ReturnInfinity/kbm/README.md

 The BareMetal-OS philosophy aligns with k - it's only 16KB and does just enough.
 It provides raw access to ethernet and disk and everything runs in ring 0.

+If you proceed to the following section, you will be building the OS and k and running it on the bochs emulator or booting k from a hard disk.

 ## just tell me what to do
 ### make a directory to play in
 ```